Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Layoff

-For those faculty members covered by the provisions of the FSU BOT – UFF collective bargaining agreement, the layoff process is governed by Article 13 of the Agreement (http://dof.fsu.edu/Collective-Bargaining).
+For those faculty members covered by the provisions of the BOT-UFF Collective Bargaining Agreement, the layoff process is governed by Article 13 of the Agreement.

-The following provisions apply to those faculty members who are not covered by the provisions of the bargaining agreement.
+The following provisions apply to those faculty members who are not covered by the provisions of the BOT-UFF Collective Bargaining Agreement.

 A faculty member may be laid off at any time as a result of adverse financial circumstances; reallocation of resources; reorganization of degree or curriculum offerings or requirements; reorganization of academic or administrative structures, programs, or functions; or curtailment of one or more programs or functions at any organizational level of the University such as a campus, division, college, school, department, area, program, or other level of organization or unit as the University deems appropriate.
-Upon the layoff of a faculty member, the University shall make reasonable effort to locate appropriate, alternate or equivalent employment within the university, and to inform the person affected of the results of this effort.
-In discharging its responsibilities under this rule, the University shall select and consult with appropriate administrative personnel and representatives of senates, committees and other such bodies of the institution.
+Upon the layoff of a faculty member, the University shall make reasonable efforts to locate appropriate, alternate, or equivalent employment within the university, and to inform the person affected of the results of this effort.
+In discharging its responsibilities in this circumstance, the University shall select and consult with appropriate administrative personnel and representatives of senates, committees, and other such relevant bodies of the institution.

-In determining the faculty member(s) whose employment will be discontinued under this section, the University shall take into consideration appropriate factors, including but not limited to tenure status, performance evaluation by students, peers, and supervisors, and the faculty member's academic training, professional reputation, compatibility with colleagues, teaching effectiveness, research record or quality of the creative activity in which the faculty member may be engaged, service to the community and public, length of service, and affirmative action obligations.
+In determining the faculty member(s) whose employment will be discontinued under this section, the University shall take into consideration appropriate factors, including but not limited to: tenure status; performance evaluation by students, peers, and supervisors; and the faculty member's academic training, professional reputation, compatibility with colleagues, teaching effectiveness, research record or quality of the creative activity in which the faculty member may be engaged, service to the community and public, and length of service; and affirmative action obligations.

 (a) Order of Layoff.
 The following principles will govern the selection of faculty members to be laid off: